 Following the lifting of the Cease and Desist Order in 2018, the Cayman Islands Monetary Authority "the Authority" conducted an on-site inspection of Sagicor Life of the Cayman Islands Ltd in 2019.
-The results from this inspection are yet to be finalized.
+The Authority's 2019 report outlined specific action items, which the Business has been actively working to complete.